thrackle-io/rules-engine/docs/userGuides/accessTier/PROTOCOL-ACCESS-LEVEL-STRUCTURE.md

 ###### *see [AccessLevels](../../../src/client/application/data/AccessLevels.sol)*

 ## Enabling/Disabling
-- Access Levels can only be set in the [AppManager](../../../src/client/application/AppManager.sol) by an **Access Tier Administrator**.
+- Access Levels can only be set in the [AppManager](../../../src/client/application/AppManager.sol) by an **Access Level Administrator**.

 ### Revert Messages